wraith13/rill-language-vscode/vsc-extension-quickstart.md

-# Rill for Visual Studio Code
+# Welcome to your VS Code Extension

 ## What's in the folder